The Critical Distinction

 Steps 5–6: Validation and Lore Bible (Human Gates)

 Every OOC-flagged block is reviewed by the human validator.
-Every lore discovery is cross-referenced against the Master Lore Bible and either confirmed, corrected, or flagged for arbitration by the show creator.
-The Bible evolved through nine major versions, growing from a simple correction dictionary into a 108KB, 13-section world-setting reference: 88 NPCs with descriptions, 14 deities with domains, 63 locations with history, 171 lore entries cataloged, 75 journal entries indexed, and 200+ spelling correction patterns.
-Single source of truth.
+Every lore discovery is cross-referenced against the Master Lore Bible.
+The Bible evolved through nine major versions, growing into a 108KB, 13-section world-setting reference: 88 NPCs, 14 deities, 63 locations, 171 lore entries, 75 journal entries, and 200+ spelling correction patterns.

 Steps 7–8: Universe Hub and Summaries